David Bond Clock Repairs

 A selection of images showing some of the servicing and repair processes

 Some stages in the re-bushing of a spring barrel.
-This includes making new bushings for the barrel itself and the cap, riveting them in place and machining them to be concentric with the great wheel.
+This includes making new bushings for the barrel itself and the cap, boring the barrel and cap concentrically to accept the new bushings, riveting them in place and machining them to be concentric with the great wheel.

 A carriage clock service.
 All parts are dis-assembled, including the platform escapement.
 The pallet fork and balance jewels are visible here.